JPMorgan Chase: Hold Or Fold?

 Table 7

 One of the major concerns for JPMorgan investors has to be the current P/E ratio will not be sustained leading to a fall in share price.
 In Table 7 above, I have assumed the current JPMorgan share price of $87.00 grows by 4% per year cumulative over the next 3 years to $95.98 per share, and dividends paid yield between 2.2% and 2.5% per year.
 That level of share price growth together with dividends would provide an investor a total return of 6.45% per year.

-At the same time the forecast growth in earnings per share would result in a reduction in the P/E ratio for the "High" case to 10.23, for the "Consensus" case to 10.98, and for the "Low" case to 11.64.
+At the same time, the forecast growth in earnings per share would result in a reduction in the P/E ratio for the "High" case to 10.23, for the "Consensus" case to 10.98, and for the "Low" case to 11.64.
 Given a sound and growing dividend yield for this financially solid company, those future P/E ratio levels are likely to be quite sustainable.

 As explained at the outset, this article is the fifth in a series reviewing concerns at ever-increasing share prices despite flat earnings, according to S&P 500 statistics (the "Hold Or Fold" series).
 This series is running in parallel to another series, (the "Excessive Borrowings For Buybacks" series) examining concerns at excessive borrowings for share buybacks, also according to S&P 500 statistics.

 For JPMorgan, based on analysts' consensus net income growth projections, the current P/E ratio of 13.72 is projected to reduce over the next 3 years to 10.23 for the consensus case, even if the share price grows at 4% per year.
 I expect investors will concentrate on a safe and growing dividend, projected to yield 2.2% to 2.5%.
-The prospect of dividends plus share price growth to return 6.45% per year and a P/E ratio reducing to 10.23 in 3 years time would likely be considered attractive, and thus the shares a "hold".
+The prospect of dividends plus share price growth to return 6.45% per year and a P/E ratio reducing to 10.23 in 3 years' time would likely be considered attractive, and thus the shares are a "hold."

-The next article in this series will be in relation to Johnson & Johnson, the second of the companies in the ninth decile range of the S&P 500, and I propose to follow a similar format to that developed for this article.
+The next article in this series will be in relation to Johnson & Johnson (NYSE:JNJ), the second of the companies in the ninth decile range of the S&P 500, and I propose to follow a similar format to that developed for this article.
 If you wish to receive this and other articles in the dual series promptly, please press the "follow" button.

 Disclaimer: The opinions in this document are for informational and educational purposes only and should not be construed as a recommendation to buy or sell the stocks mentioned or to solicit transactions or clients.
 Past performance of the companies discussed may not continue and the companies may not achieve the earnings growth as predicted.
 The information in this document is believed to be accurate, but under no circumstances should a person act upon the information contained within.
 I do not recommend that anyone act upon any investment information without first consulting an investment advisor and/or a tax advisor as to the suitability of such investments for their specific situation.